On Recoding Ordered Treatments as Binary Indicators: Implications for choice behavior

-The equivalence in Proposition \ref{prop:equivalenceHurdle} is in the sense of \cite{vytlacil2002}: the model in Equation \ref{eq:hurdle_simple} satisfies Assumptions \ref{ass:LATE_Assumptions} and \ref{ass:ExtensiveOnly}.
-But not only that, the model can also be derived using only these assumptions.
-Thus, the model in Equation \ref{eq:hurdle_simple} imposes the same restrictions on choice behavior as those imposed by the combination of the LATE framework assumptions and EMCO.
+The equivalence in Proposition \ref{prop:equivalenceHurdle} is in the sense of \cite{vytlacil2002}: the selection model in Assumption \ref{eq:hurdle_simple} satisfies Assumptions \ref{ass:LATE_Assumptions} and \ref{ass:ExtensiveOnly}.
+But not only that, Assumptions \ref{ass:LATE_Assumptions} and \ref{ass:ExtensiveOnly} imply that one can always write down a selection model of the type in Assumption \ref{eq:hurdle_simple} that rationalizes observed and counterfactual choices.
+Thus, the model in Assumption \ref{eq:hurdle_simple} imposes the same restrictions on behavior as those imposed by the combination of the LATE framework assumptions and EMCO.

-A direct implication of Proposition \ref{prop:equivalenceHurdle} is that so-called ``single-index" models commonly used to reduce the dimensionality of unobserved heterogeneity in Equation \ref{eq:selectionGeneral} \citep[e.g., see][]{meghir1999assessing,Dahl2002,heckman_etal2006,rose_shemtov2019does} are likely to be inconsistent with EMCO.
-To see why, consider the model in Equation \ref{eq:selectionGeneral} and assume there is only one dimension of unobserved heterogeneity, i.e., that $V_i^d = V_i \;\; \forall d \in \lbrace 1,\dots,\bar{D} \rbrace$.
-Under this single index assumption, choices can be expressed as: